iad-os/nightswatch/README.md

 ```

-a volume mount or a .env file can also be user modifying the docker run as follow
+a volume mount or a .env file can also be used modifying the `docker run` as follows:

 (with volumes)